Date Updated: 04/17/2026

 Other mitral valve repair procedures include:

 • Annuloplasty.
-A surgeon tightens or reinforces the ring around the valve (annulus).
-Annuloplasty may be done with other techniques to repair a heart valve.
+A surgeon tightens or reinforces the ring around the valve, called the annulus.
+Annuloplasty may be done with other methods to repair a heart valve.

 • Valvuloplasty.
-This catheter procedure is used to repair a mitral valve with a narrowed opening.
-Valvuloplasty might be done even if you don't have symptoms.
-The surgeon inserts a catheter with a balloon on the tip into an artery in the arm or groin and guides the catheter to the mitral valve.
-The balloon is inflated, widening the mitral valve opening.
-The balloon is deflated, and the catheter and balloon are removed.
+This treatment is used to fix a mitral valve with a narrowed opening.
+You may have this treatment even if you don't have symptoms.
+It's done using a thin tube called a catheter with a balloon on the tip.
+The surgeon inserts the tube into an artery in the arm or groin and guides it to the mitral valve.
+The balloon is inflated.
+This makes the valve opening wider.
+The balloon is then deflated.
+The catheter and balloon are removed.

 • Mitral valve clip.
-In this procedure, a doctor specializing in heart diseases (cardiologist) guides a catheter with a clip on its end to the mitral valve through an artery in the groin.
-The clip is used to improve the closure of the mitral valve leaflets and to reduce the amount of regurgitation.
-This procedure is an option for people who have severe mitral valve regurgitation or who aren't a good candidate for mitral valve surgery.
+In this treatment, a doctor guides a catheter with a clip on its end to the mitral valve through an artery in the groin.
+The clip helps the mitral valve flaps close more tightly.
+The treatment reduces the amount of blood moving backward across the valve.
+This treatment is an option for people who have severe mitral valve regurgitation or who aren't good candidates for mitral valve surgery.

 Mitral valve replacement

-During mitral valve replacement, the surgeon removes the mitral valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).
+During mitral valve replacement, the surgeon removes the mitral valve.
+It's replaced with a mechanical valve or a valve made from cow, pig or human heart tissue.
+A tissue valve also is called a biological tissue valve.

-Sometimes, a heart catheter procedure is done to place a replacement valve into a biological tissue valve that no longer works well.
+Sometimes, doctors use thin tubes called catheters to put a replacement valve into a biological tissue valve that no longer works well.
 This is called a valve-in-valve procedure.

 Lifestyle and home remedies

-Women with mitral valve regurgitation should talk to their health care provider before trying to get pregnant.
-Pregnancy causes the heart to work harder.
-How a heart with mitral valve regurgitation tolerates this extra work depends on the degree of regurgitation and how well the heart pumps.
+If you have mitral valve regurgitation and are thinking about getting pregnant, talk with your healthcare team first.
+Pregnancy makes the heart work harder.
+How a heart with mitral valve regurgitation handles this extra work depends on the amount of regurgitation and how well the heart pumps.

 Preparing for an appointment

-If you think you have mitral valve regurgitation, make an appointment to see your health care provider.
+If you think you have mitral valve regurgitation, make an appointment for a health checkup.
+You might be sent to a doctor trained in heart diseases, called a cardiologist.
 Here's some information to help you prepare for your appointment.

 What you can do

-• Write down key personal information, including a family history of heart disease, heart defects, genetic disorders, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+• Write down important personal information.
+Include any family history of heart disease, congenital heart conditions, stroke, high blood pressure or diabetes.
+Also note any major stresses or recent life changes.

-• Be prepared to discuss your diet and exercise habits.
-If you don't already eat well and exercise, be ready to talk to your health care provider about challenges you might face in getting started.
+• Be prepared to talk about your diet and exercise habits.
+If you don't already eat well and exercise, be ready to talk with your healthcare team about challenges you might face in getting started.

-For mitral valve regurgitation, some basic questions to ask your health care provider include:
+For mitral valve regurgitation, some basic questions to ask a healthcare professional include:

 • What is likely causing my condition?